 We thank Ohm Rajpal for sharing his dual enrollment experience at Coastline with us, and we’re wishing him luck in this next part of his life!

-- Donovan Bui
+- Don Bui

 - Director, Concurrent & Dual Enrollment